How Effective Are Neural Networks for Fixing Security Vulnerabilities: Introduction

 Lastly, pre-trained LLMs are often fine-tuned to adapt to different downstream tasks~\cite{T5,codebert,graph-codebert,wang2021codet5,plbart}.
 A recent study \cite{clmapr23} shows that fine-tuning improves LLMs' fixing capabilities by at least 31\%.

 However, given the lack of Java vulnerability data, it is unrealistic to fine-tune LLMs for fixing Java vulnerabilities.
-Thus, \emph{it would be interesting to study how effective LLMs fine-tuned with general APR data are in fixing software vulnerabilities.} And when compared with DL-based APR techniques, \emph{would more data plus fine-tuning win or data-format matching win?} \nan{Moved this paragraph to the last, need better revise about fine-tuning vs. APR}
+Thus, \emph{it would be interesting to study how effective LLMs fine-tuned with general APR data are in fixing software vulnerabilities.} And when compared with DL-based APR techniques, \emph{would more data plus fine-tuning win or data-format matching win?}